-How to Care for Opals
+How to Care For Opals

-To adequately protect your precious jewellery make sure that you individually wrap your gems in soft cloth and store in a secure location.
+To adequately protect your precious opal jewellery make sure that you individually wrap your gems in soft cloth and store in a secure location.
 They can be stored in a safe but make sure that there is moisture in the air.
-Opals have a 6 – 10 % water content and (like many other gems) will “dry out” and form cracks if they are subjected to extended dry storage.
+Opals have a 6–10 % water content and (like many other gems) will “dry out” and form cracks if they are subjected to extended dry storage.
 If you need to store your opal away for a period of time, simply place it in a padded cloth bag for protection and store it away.
 For longer storage periods, place your opal in cotton wool with a few drops of water, then into a sealed plastic bag just to be safe.
 The water is not intended to soak into the stone (even though microscopic molecules may) but if it is exposed to very low humidity environments (for example, zero humidity storage safes) it will provide the much needed ambient moisture.

 This is the reason why you will often see a small glass of water in the showcase at your jewellery store.
 This water compensates for the bright hot display-lights heating up the atmosphere and the gemstones, providing ambient moisture in the atmosphere.
-Placing your Opal in a glass of luke warm water for 15 minutes every 12 months will prevent it from drying out especially if the opal has been exposed to very dry conditions.
+Placing your Opal in a glass of lukewarm water for 15 minutes every 12 months will prevent it from drying out especially if the opal has been exposed to very dry conditions.

-Doublets and triplets have multiple layers Australian Opal Cutters doublets and triplets have a lifetime guarantee against de-laminating.
+Doublets and triplets have multiple layers, and at Australian Opal Cutters our doublets and triplets have a lifetime guarantee against de-laminating.
 “Delamination” is when the layers of Opal separate due to water penetration dissolving the glues.
 Prior to 1970 this was a very real issue and Opals were known to “turn white” as the Opal layers separated and the crystal (now separated from the Black Opal “potch” base), revealed it’s true colour as a ‘white’ or ‘crystal’ colour or tone.
 Post 1970 silicon based glues became available.
 These are the same adhesives that have been used on space shuttle missions.
 These glues are silicon based so, when applied to the Opal, have the same “co-efficient of expansion”.
 This means that the Opal and the glue will expand and contract at the same rate in cold or heat.
 For this reason Australian Opals can guarantee that an Opal Doublet or Triplet will never delaminate!
 We have tested Doublets and Triplets by submerging them in water for up to 12 months with absolutely no delamination!

-By the way, if you have ever heard the myth that Opals are unlucky, we just thought you should know that it is alleged that this was invented by the Diamond industry (as Opals were once the engagement ring of choice).
+By the way, if you have ever heard the myth that Opals are unlucky, we just thought you should know that it is alleged that this was invented by the Diamond industry, as Opals were once the engagement ring of choice.
 For more information see "The Diamond Invention".